Why is this important?

 - if there are going to be witnesses, check that they will not have difficulty attending, for example, getting time off work.
 It may be helpful to send the witness a formal request to attend.
 This is known as a citation and can only be made up and delivered by a solicitor or sheriff officer.

-An appeal can only be made on a point of law to the sheriff principal within 14 days.
-A fee of £32 (2006) is payable to register the appeal.
+An appeal against the court decision can only be made on a point of law to the sheriff principal within 14 days.
+A fee of £56 (2014) is payable to register the appeal.
 The help of a solicitor is essential and subsequent costs could be very high.
 Legal aid is available for an appeal against a decision from a small claims action, although it is not available for the small claims action itself.

 Enforcement of court order